Blumira/Logmira/README.md

 Importing a GPO
 1. After the file on the local DC, navigate to the same place in group policy management (the proper domain and expand group policy objects).

-##NOTE: Do not import settings on an existing GPO unless you want all settings overwritten by the import
+<b>NOTE: </b>Do not import settings on an existing GPO unless you want all settings overwritten by the import

 2. Create a NEW GPO by right-clicking on Group Policy Objects > New.
 3. Give the new GPO a name (for example: Logging Settings)